 Other tax proposals coming out of the Biden camp include:

 Home State: New Jersey

-Sen. Cory Booker's newest tax plan is to create a refundable credit for renters.
+One of Sen. Cory Booker's most talked about tax plans is to create a refundable credit for renters.
 The credit would be equal to the amount of rent exceeding 30% of an eligible taxpayer's income, but only up to the neighborhood's fair market rent as determined by the U.S. Department of Housing and Urban Development.
 The estimated median credit amount would be $4,800.
 The proposal is part of a much larger plan to address the lack of affordable housing, and it would be paid for by restoring the federal estate tax to 2009 levels and eliminating unspecified tax breaks for investments held until death.

-As with other candidates on the Democratic side, Sen Booker wants to increase and expand the earned income tax credit (EITC), too.
+As with other candidates on the Democratic side, Sen. Booker wants to increase and expand the earned income tax credit (EITC), too.
 He calls his initiative the "Rise Credit."
 Under his plan, couples with income up to $90,000 would qualify for the EITC (currently phased-out for couples with income above $55,952), the maximum credit would go up to $8,000 (from $6,557 for 2019), and childless taxpayers could see their credits rise from a maximum of $529 for 2019 to about $4,000.
 He would pay for the increased EITC by taxing capital gains at a higher rate.